Mechseroms/easySQL/README.md

 # easySQL
-An easy sqlite3 interface for basic functioning.
+An easy sqlite3 interface for basic functioning where data fetched is returned as NamedTuples for out of the box interfaces to your data.